GoogleCloudPlatform/gcsfuse/docs/semantics.md

 possible answer for the kernel when it asks about a particular name or inode, which it does often.
 This can make what appear to the user to be simple operations, like `ls -l`, take quite a long time.

+To alleviate this slowness, gcsfuse supports using cached data where it would otherwise send a stat object request to GCS, saving some round trips.
+To enable this behavior, set the flag `--stat_cache_ttl` to a value like `10s` or `1.5h`.
+Positive and negative stat results will be cached for the given amount of time.

+**Warning**: Setting `--stat_cache_ttl` breaks the consistency guarantees discussed in this document.
+It is safe in the following situations:

+ *  The mounted bucket is never modified.
+ *  The mounted bucket is only modified on a single machine, via a single gcsfuse mount.
+ *  You are otherwise confident that you do not need the guarantees discussed in this document.